ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-youtube.md

 If you want to announce a broadcast ahead of time, select <samp>Go Live</samp> ➝ <samp>New Scheduled Live…</samp>.
 An editor appears to allow you to set a date and time for a live broadcast, as well as create a title and description.
 You can also add an image to your announcement by dragging an image file onto the cicle on the right side of the post editor.
 Complete the process by clicking <samp>Schedule</samp>.

+To enter a return (new line) in the description field, hold down shift while pressing return.

 ![Figure\: YouTube Scheduled Live Post Editor](/assets/img/yt-live-scheduled-post-editor.png "YouTube Scheduled Live Post Editor")

 Once you have scheduled a Live broadcast, any pending broadcasts are listed in the <samp>Go Live</samp> menu.
 When a pending broadcast is selected there, in the bottom left corner of the Main Window, you'll now see a countdown timer, which lists the time left until you go live.
 Click the timer to view or edit the post details in your YouTube Dashboard.
 It will open in your default web browser.
 Also, there's a {% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} trash icon for cancelling the scheduled broadcast.

 Before the countdown reaches zero, the big blue button displays <samp class="blue">Preview</samp>.
 Pressing <samp class="blue">Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
+To view your preview, pick <samp>View Post on YouTube</samp> from the <samp>Ecamm Live</samp> menu at the top of the screen or press <kbd title="command">⌘</kbd><kbd>F</kbd> to visit the stream's Live Control Room on YouTube.
+You'll see a window to view the preview.

-## View Viewer Comments and Reactions
+## View Live Chat Messages and Reactions

-During broadcasts, any comments or reactions your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
+During broadcasts, any YouTube live chat messages and reactions your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
 Additionally, at the top of the Main Window we'll display a live count of viewers, visible only to you.

 ## Display Comments on Your Broadcast